-Let us first recall the definition of the Newman--Unti group as a certain semidirect product. let $\Diff^+ (\R)$ be the group of all smooth orientation preserving diffeomorphisms of $\R$ (recall that a diffeomorphism of $\R$ is orientation preserving if and only if it has positive derivative everywhere).
+Let us first recall the definition of the Newman--Unti group as a certain semidirect product.
+Let $\Diff^+ (\R)$ be the group of all smooth orientation-preserving diffeomorphisms of $\R$ (recall that a diffeomorphism of $\R$ is orientation-preserving if it has positive derivative everywhere).

 \begin{defn} Define $\mathcal{N} \coloneq \left\{F \in C^\infty (\R \times \SSS^2) \mid F(\cdot, \z) \in \Diff^+(\R) , \quad \forall \z \in \SSS^2\right\}$.
 Then $\mathcal{N}$ becomes a group with respect to the product